 What Do Our Technicians Look For?

 Indoor air technicians look for conditions that might be present that are known to contribute to indoor air quality problems.
-However, in addition to mold testing, A-1 Certified Environmental Testing also tests for high levels of certain chemicals.
+However, in addition to mold testing, A-1 Certified Environmental Services also tests for high levels of certain chemicals.
 Here are some of the most common substances that can be present in buildings where people in the San Francisco and Los Angeles areas live and work:

 Organic Waste - Organic waste usually becomes a problem during the spring and summer months, although it can also show up during the winter.
 Some of these organic materials can make the air toxic.
 The most common examples come from allergens.
 Substances like pollen and ragweed can get into your indoor spaces.
 A more dangerous example comes from animal waste.
 If you have an infestation that you don’t know about, or even if your pet has had a lot of accidents, you may have urine or feces particles in your air.